nurulhuda09/Project-1/The Worst 10 destination with highest delay and cancellation.md

 - Other airports like CIC (Chico Municipal Airport) and MOD (Modesto City-County Airport) also show high delays and cancellations, indicating operational challenges.
 - Smaller airports such as LWB (Greenbrier Valley Airport) and EYW (Key West International Airport), despite lower traffic, still face substantial delay issues.

+These destinations could be focal points for improving operational efficiencies and reducing delays and cancellations.